rajiteh/pi-screen-remote/README.md

 This was the initial version of the project.
 While I could have used RF transmitters, I decided to experiment with octocouplers as the solution seemed like a more generic one to me.

-Here, I connect the GPIO pins of the RPi in to an octocoupler (with apropriate resistence), and use it to complete a circuit on the remote control to simulate a button press.
+Here, I connect the GPIO pins of the RPi in to an octocoupler (with apropriate resistance), and use it to complete a circuit on the remote control to simulate a button press.
 As janky as it looks, this solution worked very reliably.

 <center>